druminski/druminski.github.io/_posts/2016-10-25-Movies-tonight.markdown

 The application is available here [http://movies-tonight.com](http://movies-tonight.com).
 Currently it supports only Polish TV guide but if you would like to have support for other country then please let me know.

-The idea behind the application is simple, scan some tv guide and recommend only movies which have high score according to some popular movies database.
-As for movies database I decided to use [filmweb](http://filmweb.pl) because it is the most popular in Poland.
+The idea behind the application is simple: scan some tv guide and recommend only movies which have high score according to some popular movies database.
+As for a movies database, I decided to use [filmweb](http://filmweb.pl), because it is the most popular one in Poland.

 Alternatives
 ---
-Filmweb mobile application also has a feature for recommending movies but it works based on your previous ratings, so you can miss some movies.
-Beside that you need to install it and have an account.
+Filmweb mobile application also has a feature for recommending movies, but it works based on your previous ratings, so you can miss some movies.
+Beside that, you need to install it and have an account.

 Feedback
 ---